sclark003/Reinforcement-Learning_Frozen-Lake/README.md

 Each action taken at the absorbing state, leads to the absorbing state.
 There is a probability of 0.1 that the agent 'slips' on the frozen lake and ignores the chosen action.

 The agent recieves a reward 1 upon taking an action at the goal.
-In every other case, the reard is zero.
+In every other case, the reward is zero.